zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 *  Post a message

-    The extension can post messages to the UI IFrame by using the **postMessage** method in the AppBlade ViewModel.
+    The Ibiza extension ViewModel can post messages to the UI IFrame by using the **postMessage** method in the AppBlade ViewModel, as in the following example.

-    The following code snippet demonstrates how to send a message from the Ibiza extension ViewModel to the IFrame ViewModel.

     ```typescript